What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified, as this was a Danish study.
-While necrotising soft-tissue infections are not a Health Canada-recognized indication for HBOT, HBOT is often used as an adjunctive therapy for severe infections like NSTI in clinical practice.
+While necrotising soft-tissue infections are not a Health Canada-recognised indication for HBOT, HBOT is often used as an adjunctive therapy for severe infections like NSTI in clinical practice.

 Study Limitations